Singular Learning Theory for Factor Analysis: Acknowledgements

 \section{Acknowledgements}

+We want to thank the anonymous referees for their helpful comments that helped improving the manuscript substantially.
 D. Kosta gratefully acknowledges funding from the Royal Society Dorothy Hodgkin Research Fellowship DHF$\backslash$R1$\backslash$201246.
 We would like to thank the associated Royal Society Enhancement grant RF$\backslash$ERE$\backslash$231053 that supported D. Windisch's postdoctoral research, when part of this research was carried out.
 D. Windisch was also partially supported by the FWO grants G0F5921N (Odysseus) and G023721N, and by the KU Leuven grant iBOF/23/064.